 I am an aspiring applied statistician and astrobiochemist.
 I have a keen interest in exploring how life began, evolved, and spread.
 My goal is to shed light on how life could arise on other planets, create methods to define it, and gain insight into why life exists at all.

-I am a Ph.D. candidate in Mathematics and Statistics with Interdisciplinary Applications (Applied Statistics with Medical Applications) at the University of Texas Rio Grande Valley (UTRGV), and I'm graduating in 2026.
-I’m originally from McAllen, Texas, and have previously worked in Seoul, South Korea and will be working in Tokyo, Japan starting June 2024 as part of the Japan Society for the Promotion of Science (JSPS) summer cohort.
+I am a Ph.D. candidate in Mathematics and Statistics with Interdisciplinary Applications (Applied Statistics with Medical Applications) at the University of Texas Rio Grande Valley (UTRGV), and I will be defending my dissertation in August 2026.
+Originally from McAllen, Texas, I have completed a pre-Postdoctoral Fellowship at the Earth-Life Science Institute in Tokyo, Japan this past year.

 I am proud to be a part of the Astrobiochemistry Lab at UTRGV under the guidance of Dr. Eloi Camprubi-Casas, which focuses on prebiotic chemistry – particularly on autocatalytic and pre-genetic evolutionary processes – and on chemical biosignatures for space exploration.
 I am proud to be a part of something new and inspiring.
 I like being challenged and am always looking for opportunities to meet new people!